poee/lol/content/collections/pages/cosmogony.md

 One (the smaller) was that of being, disorder, and passion, named Eris.

-One (the larger) was that of non-being, order, and magic, named Sophia.
+One (the larger) was that of non-being, structure, and magic, named Sophia.

 <span class="glimmer">To this day, the truth that Sophia is the larger is apparent to the wise, who compare the great number of things which do _not_ exist to the relatively small number of those that do.</span>